 With Fastmail, you can publish your own static website or share your files at a domain of your choice.
-If you are not using your own domain, your content will be published to an address based on your username or alias.
+If you are not using your own domain, your content will be published to an address based on your username or email address.
 For example, if your email address is

 email@example.com, then the website address would be

 http://inigomontoya.fastmail.com.
 Please note that for security reasons, the content is actually hosted at

 In a multi-user account, only administrators can set up a website.